Chamber approves the Refis project for Simples and MEIs companies

-On Thursday (16), the Chamber approved the Refis bill (installment of tax debts) for companies from Simples and Individual Microentrepreneurs (MEIs) affected by the economic effects of the Covid-19 pandemic.
+On Thursday, 16, the Chamber approved the Refis bill (payment of tax debts) for companies of Simples and Individual Microentrepreneurs (MEIs) affected by the economic effects of the covid-19 pandemic.
 There were 382 votes in favor and 10 against.
 As it had already passed in the Senate, the matter is now going to presidential approval.

 The measure, which gives a discount of up to 90% in fines and interest and 100% in legal charges for debts incurred by small businesses and MEIs in the pandemic, was named the Debt Payment Rescheduling Program under the Simples Nacional Scope (Relp ).